RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 As these are the vast majority of our use cases, all transfers ingested into Archivematica should be in a structured directory.
 A structured directory includes the following subdirectories:

-*  **objects**: The objects directory contains the digital objects that are to be preserved.
-You can create subdirectories within objects if desired.
+*  **objects**: The `/objects` directory contains the digital objects that are to be preserved.
+This can contain subdirectories.
-*  **metadata**: The metadata directory contains the checksum, the METS file, and a submissionDocumentation subfolder, which can be used for transfer forms, donation agreements or any other documents that relate to the acquisition of the records.
+*  **metadata**: The `/metadata` directory will eventually contain the checksum and the METS file.
+At the point of transfer, the `/metadata` directory contains the ArchivesSpace IDs CSV and the PREMIS CSV.
-*  **logs**: The logs directory will eventually contain logs generated when processing the transfer in Archivematica.
+*  **logs**: The `/logs` directory will eventually contain logs generated when processing the transfer in Archivematica.

 The following directory structure examples are for Standard Transfers, which will be used the majority of the time.
 Transfers can also be zipped or unzipped bags, in which case all subdirectories should be in the `/data` directory.